 Find out more

-You can read about the history of the app and the team of scientists, writers and artists behind it, at deeptimewalk.org and watch their Crowdfunder video.
+You can read about the history of the app and the team of scientists, writers and artists behind it, at deeptimewalk.org.
 You can download the app for IOS or Android via the Deep Time Walk website or direct from Apple Store or Google Play.

 In this Aeon article from October 2016 David Farrier, a literary scholar at Edinburgh University, explores the meeting of Deep Time and the Anthropocene, where our “need to imagine deep time in light of our present-day concerns is more vital than ever.
 Deep time is not an abstract, distant prospect, but a spectral presence in the everyday.”